AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/new-orders-are-sent-to-archive.md

 ---
+description: This article provides a patch for the known Adobe Commerce 2.2.0 issue related to the newly created orders showing in the archive instead of the Orders grid in the Commerce Admin.
+labels: 2.2.0,Magento Commerce,known issues,orders,patch,troubleshooting,Adobe Commerce,cloud infrastructure,admin,on-premises
 title: New orders are sent to archive
-labels: 2.2.0,Magento Commerce,known issues,orders,patch,troubleshooting,Adobe Commerce,cloud infrastructure,admin,on-premises
 ---

+# New orders are sent to archive

 This article provides a patch for the known Adobe Commerce 2.2.0 issue related to the newly created orders showing in the archive instead of the Orders grid in the Commerce Admin.